nickjj/docker-rails-example/README.md

 #### In CI:

-You'll want to run `docker-compose build` since it will use any existing lock files if they exist.
+You'll want to run `docker compose build` since it will use any existing lock files if they exist.
 You can also check out the complete CI test pipeline in the `run` file under the `ci:test` function.